isdance/Cloud-DevOps-NanoDegree/3. Deploy Infrastructure as Code(IAC)/README.md

 #### 11. Getting Started With CloudFormation Script

+Having scripts specific for networking and other scripts specific to EC2 Servers or Databases keep your scripts small, and easily shared across teams with different skill sets, such as database administrators and network experts.

 YAML and JSON

 - YAML and JSON file formats are both supported in CloudFormation, but YAML is the industry preferred version that’s used for AWS and other cloud providers (Azure, Google Cloud Platform).